Campuses

 Northwest Campus in Nome

 Northwest Campus is located in Nome, a community of 3,500 that is the service hub for the 15 villages of the Bering Strait region.
-This 44,000-square-mile region extends from Shishmaref on the northern edge of the Seward Peninsula to Stebbins on the southern rim of Norton Sound.
-It includes communities on St. Lawrence and Little Diomede islands.
-The area contains 570 miles of coastline, which includes all of Norton Sound and portions of the Bering and Chukchi seas.
+This 44,000-square-mile region extends from Shishmaref to Stebbins and includes communities on St. Lawrence and Little Diomede islands.
+A learning center in Unalakleet serves residents in the southern Norton Sound area.